Tharunkumar02/PasswordGenerator.com/README.md

 # PasswordGenerator.com
-A Random password generator usinf Javascript
+A Random password generator using Javascript